-14 LIFE BELOW WATER DLNR/DFW works with AAG to evaluate fishery regulations and policies and provides updates to NR Taskforce at regular meetings Information generated from this work will be used to sustainably manage nearshore fishery resources By 2030, interagency planning efforts support cross-cutting marine management and conservation goals that incorporate data-driven adaptive principles to achieve the vision of ensuring wise use of marine resources that meets the needs of the community now and in the future By 2025, recommendations for FADs deployment as well as other marine resource management supportive programs and initiatives including coral restoration and resiliency support efforts and other adaptive management approaches are incorporated into CSDP updates DLNR/DFW will work with partners to develop sustainable fishing access programs such as Fish Aggregating Devices (FADs) to promote alternative fishing opportunities that help reduce fishing impacts in nearshore waters DLNR-DFW BECQ-DCRM MMT, NR Taskforce CSDP, Coral Restoration Plan, SWAP, SLUMP Marine management efforts are supported by existing staff and project support funding at DFW and DCRM, and NRTF agencies are working to leverage existing resources and obtain additional funding to continue to build out these critical marine resource management efforts
+14 LIFE BELOW WATER By 2030 there are interagency programs to support active management of prioritized inwater resources and management areas reflected in the CSDP update By 2025, DLNR/DFW will work with partners to improve enforcement capacity by evaluating existing fishery regulations and policies to determine validity within current concerns.
+Revisions will be made to ensure that these regulations meet current and future management needs DLNR/DFW continues to work with state and federal partners in conducting nearshore fish, invertebrate and benthic assessments throughout the CNMI to better document resource abundance and diversity.
+DLNR/DFW works with AAG to evaluate fishery regulations and policies and provides updates to NR Taskforce at regular meetings Information generated from this work will be used to sustainably manage nearshore fishery resources DLNR-DFW BECQ-DCRM MMT, NR Taskforce SWAP, SLUMP DFW has secured grants to support nearshore fish and invertebrate studies DFW is seeking legal support services to evaluate regulations and policies interagency planning efforts support cross- cutting marine management and FADs deployment as well as other marine resource management supportive programs and initiatives including coral restoration and DLNR/DFW will work with partners to develop sustainable fishing access programs such as Fish DLNR-DFW BECQ-DCRM MMT, NR Taskforce CSDP, Coral Restoration Plan, SWAP, SLUMP efforts are supported by existing staff and project support funding at DFW and that incorporate data-driven adaptive principles to achieve the vision of ensuring wise use of marine resources that meets the needs of the community now and in the future other adaptive management approaches are incorporated into CSDP updates other adaptive management approaches are incorporated into CSDP updates (FADs) to promote alternative fishing opportunities that help reduce fishing impacts in nearshore waters DCRM, and NRTF agencies are working to leverage existing resources and obtain additional funding to continue to build out these critical marine resource management efforts --- ---